Block-Explorer/node-mergecoin/Readme.md

 });
 ```

-If your using a self signed certificate generated with something like
+If you're using a self signed certificate generated with something like

 `openssl x509 -req -days 365 -in server.cert -signkey server.key -out server.cert`

 then `sslStrict` should be set to `false` because by defult node wont work with
 untrusted certificates.